 The module Sustainable Tourism Experience Design will provide insight into the elements of the design thinking process and strategies from behavioural economics for designing inclusive, sustainable, and regenerative tourism experiences in particular (i.e., giving back more than we take from a destination's community, environment, and economy).

-This module will start with an introduction to the design thinking process and experience design, followed by an overview of sustainable tourism and related concepts such as regenerative tourism, responsible tourism, community-based tourism, ecotourism, and nature-based tourism.
-Special attention will be dedicated to the current impacts of the COVID-19 pandemic on the tourism industry, as well as its role in the ongoing academic debate on sustainable tourism.
+This module will start with an introduction to the design thinking process and experience design, followed by an overview of concepts such as regenerative tourism, sustainable tourism, responsible tourism, community-based tourism, indigenous tourism, ecotourism, and nature-based tourism.
+Special attention will be dedicated to the impacts of the COVID-19 pandemic on the tourism industry, as well as its role in the ongoing academic debate on sustainable tourism.